demisto/content/Packs/XSIAMCompliance_ISO_27001/README.md

 **Note:** This pack is currently offered as a free beta of the Compliance module for a limited time.
-In the future, this module will be sold separately on top of XSIAM.
+In the future, this module will be sold separately on top of Cortex XSIAM.

 ## **What does this pack do?**
 - Install dashboard and report templates for the ISO 27001 regulations.